Raised for Charity

-Over the next decade, Otafest has grown to become a three day festival with approximately 4000 attendees annually.
-The festival is run by a non-profit organization (Otafest Film and Cultural Festival Planning Committee), and while we still showcase anime, it is just a part of the festival experience.
+Over the next decades, Otafest grew into a larger festival run by a non-profit organization (The Otafest Film and Cultural Festival Planning Committee) and while we still showcase anime, it’s just a part of the festival experience.

 Otafest is an annual conference for anime enthusiasts.
-We act as a creative outlet for fans, an occasion where they can show their passion and appreciation of the hobby.
-We are an event where fans can show off the costumes they have made, the music videos they have created, and the art they have painted and drawn.
+We are a creative outlet for fans, where you can show your passion and appreciation of the hobby.
+We are a space for you to show off the costumes you have made, the music videos you have created, and the art you have painted and drawn.
 Otafest is a forum for discussion and education.
-We host educational panels introducing others to the basics of the Japanese language and tips on how to use computer programs to enhance music videos and CG art.
+We host educational panels introducing you to the basics of the Japanese language and tips on how to use computer programs to enhance music videos and CG art.
 In the past, we have hosted guests who explained the process of donning a kimono, demonstrated the intricacies of tea ceremonies, and Iaido (the art of drawing a sword from a scabbard).
-We have also invited individuals involved in the voice acting and animation industries to speak of their experiences.
+We have also invited guests involved in the voice acting and animation industries to speak of their experiences.

 Otafest is a marketplace.
 We gather dozens of vendors together from all over Western Canada to facilitate the best bargain hunting in town.
 And, of course, we haven’t forgotten our roots: Otafest is an anime festival.

 Each year, we host charity events and fundraisers during the festival to be donated to that year’s selected charity.
 Dedicated rooms such as the Maid Cafe donate their proceeds to the charity as well.